 Poor posture can also lead to muscle spasms or tightness in the neck, knotted muscles, and headaches.

 Did reading that make you sit up straighter?
 Good!
-Remember you can always head to the MoveU program online to help you fix all of this sh!t.
+Remember you can always head to the MoveU membership online to help you fix all of this sh!t.

 Can Stretching Help Migraines?